 A SharePoint alerting administrators can list and then delete alert definitions created by all users of the site.
 For more information, see Manage All Data Alerts on a SharePoint Site in Data Alert Manager

 After you delete the alert definition, no further alerts are sent.
 However, if you query the alerting database you might find that the alert definition still exists.
 The alerting service performs clean up on a schedule and the alert definition is deleted permanently in the next cleanup.
 The default cleanup interval is 20 minutes.
 This and other cleanup intervals are configurable.
-For more information, see Data Alerts (SSRS).
+For more information, see Reporting Services Data Alerts.

 Back to Top